 Staying in an Airbnb with Service Animal

-Staying in Airbnb accommodation is also intended to be easy to those with service dogs.
+Staying in Airbnb accommodation is also intended to be easy for those with service dogs.
 According to Airbnb, a service animal is a “dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or mental disability.”
 Again, the services provided can vary greatly and include anything from helping blind people navigate to pulling a wheelchair to alerting people to allergens.

 Airbnb hosts are required to accept service animals.
 Unless there is a particular health or safety concern that can reasonably explain rejecting service animals, Airbnb hosts must accept these animals are part of the company’s Nondiscrimination Policy.
 If a host finds the service animal’s behavior to be out of control or the dog is not housebroken, the host may request that the animal is removed.
-It is also important to note that hosts should not expect for any service animals to be left alone on the property.
+It is also important to note that hosts should not expect any service animals to be left alone on the property.